 Rules and Regulations

 Looking for internship credit?
-First you must contact the department's internship coordinator, Pam Luecke, email@example.com, as early as possible in the academic year preceding the summer in which you want work but no later than the third week of November.
+First you must contact the department's internship coordinator, Sarah Bartlett: email@example.com, as early as possible in the academic year preceding the summer in which you want work but no later than the third week of November.
 Journalism, Business Journalism and Strategic Communication majors must have at least two internship credits to graduate.

 Your internship may be anywhere in the world.
 For Journalism and Business Journalism majors, it must be with a news organization.
 These include newspapers, magazines, radio stations, TV stations, or internet news organizations.